Micheow2/Micheow2/README.md

 - 👀 I’m interested in badminton and programming
 - 🌱 I’m currently learning IT
 - 📫 How to reach me ductrongnguyen719@gmail.com

+ups and downs, high and lows
+i'm talking to all my ghosts
+oh where did I go?
+cause i'm talking to all my ghosts

+i added this in pycharm